Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

 1. Check for an existing IMS public key.

-    > **`NOTE`** If it is known that a public key associated with the user account being used was not previously uploaded to the IMS service, then skip this
+    > **NOTE** If it is known that a public key associated with the user account being used was not previously uploaded to the IMS service, then skip this
-    > step and proceed to [upload the SSH public key to the IMS service](#upload-ssh-public-key-to-ims).
+    > step and proceed to `Upload the SSH public key to the IMS service`.

     The following query may return multiple public key records.
 The correct one will have a name value including the current username in use.